spacecat56/Ged2Reg/README.md

 - SGL (SimpleGedcomLib) – reads and parses a GEDCOM file and builds a low-level object model linking related tags such as families to spouses and children, sources to citations, etc.
 - WpdInterfaceLib – provides an abstraction over word processing document (WPD) formats primarily for use by the model library; defines interfaces for document factory methods and documents.
 - DocxAdapterLib – fully encapsulates (hides) all details of the docx file format needed in this application.
-- OdtAdapterLib  – fully encapsulates (hides) all details of the odt file format needed in this application.
+- OdtAdapterLib (aka OoXmlWranglerLib)  – fully encapsulates (hides) all details of the odt file format needed in this application.
-- CommonClassesLib (not shown) – provides a few template classes that are used in the UI, model, and other layers.
+- CCL (CommonClassesLib) (not shown) – provides a few template classes that are used in the UI, model, and other layers.

 # Modifications